juancclcarvalho/dalmax-framework-deep-active-learning-python/README.md

 - `iterations`: Number of iterations.
 - `test_size`: Proportion of the test dataset.
 - `mult_gpu`: Use multiple GPUs.
 Optional.
 If `True`, the model is trained with multiple GPUs.
 If not informed, the model is trained with a single GPU.
+- `use_gpu`: Use GPU.
+Optional.
+If `0`, the model is trained first with the CPU.
+If `1`, the model is trained with the second GPU.
+If not informed, the model is trained with the first GPU.

 #### Results
 The results are saved in the `results` folder.
 The following files are generated: